hassansalehe/hassansalehe.github.io/projects/index.md

+---
+layout: default
+title: Projects - Hassan Salehe Matar
+---

-He I highlight some of the projects I have been working or had worked on.
+Here I highlight some of the projects I have been working or had worked on.

 ### EmbedSanitizer
+An extension to ThreadSanitizer for detecting races in embedded systems software.

 ### ADFinspec
 Nondeterminism detection tool for shared memory dataflow programs.